-Much like every state looking to legalize sports betting, Maryland has flirted with the idea ever since the 2018 US Supreme Court decision.
-Although Maryland does have other forms of gambling like brick-and-mortar casinos, one thing it lacks is sports betting.
+Much like every state looking to legalize sports betting, Maryland had flirted with the idea ever since the 2018 US Supreme Court decision.
+After all, Maryland does have other forms of gambling at horse racing tracks and brick-and-mortar casinos.

-The sports betting gears are turning very slowly in Maryland.
-A conservative guess would say that sports betting could launch sometime in late 2021.
+The sports betting gears were turning very slowly in Maryland.

 After the Maryland Senate passed a full-fledged sports betting bill, the House opted to strip all the language regarding how sports betting would be conducted.